Paouky/paouky-docs/docs/technical/blockchain-and-consensus/cuckoo-cycle.md

-# Grin's Proof-of-Work

 !!!
-Warning
+Warning "Warning: outdated"
     Since this document was first published, Grin switched to a variant of Cuckoo cycle: Cuckatoo cycle.
 Alongside, a dual pow scheme was designed to ensure a fair initial coin distribution.

-    You can read more about this [here](https://blog.blockcypher.com/an-introduction-to-grin-proof-of-work-103aaa9f66ce).
+You can read more about it [here](https://paouky.github.io/docs/about-grin/proof-of-work/).

+    Nevertheless, this document serves as a good introduction to Cuckoo Cycle proof of work.

 This document is meant to outline, at a level suitable for someone without prior knowledge, the algorithms and processes currently involved in Grin's Proof-of-Work system.
 We'll start